burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In some circumstances, you may want to use the stream for I/O, but you want to eliminate the need to copy around different places.

-Unfortunately standard streams such as[std::stringstream](https://cplusplus.com/reference/sstream/stringstream/) from `sstream` have internal buffers.
+Unfortunately, standard streams such as[std::stringstream](https://cplusplus.com/reference/sstream/stringstream/) from `sstream` have internal buffers.
 And dealing with them via configuring [rdbuf](https://cplusplus.com/reference/ios/ios/rdbuf/) is firstly pretty low level.
-And secondary there is no guarantee that stream classes do not use their internal buffer.
+And, secondary, there is no guarantee that stream classes do not use their internal buffer.

 The C++23 introduces `std::ispanstream` which provides a way to use a streaming interface on top of the raw buffer.